Batcastle/Monika-TTS/README.md

 This submod is based off of @zombiepigdragon's [Simple Text-To-Speech](https://gist.github.com/zombiepigdragon/c68f556a5ccc2f99b32a9e8b87913997).
 But, expands on it by switching to use the [Mimic Text-To-Speech Engine](https://github.com/MycroftAI/mimic1) by default (it does keep eSpeak support on Linux though).
 It also has the ability to be disabled or enabled at will in the submod settings menu, supports the Submod Updater Plugin, and more.

+## Support
+This submod is designed to be capabale of supporting Windows, Mac OS, and Linux.
+Unfortunetly, I do not have a Mac in order to compile the Text-To-Speech engine on.
+Because of that, this submod **will not work on Mac OS**.
+It WILL work on Windows and Linux.

+Windows users, please know that every time Monika speaks a command prompt will temporarily pop up.
+We are investigating WHY this happens still and are trying to find a fix.

 ## Installation
 1. Navigate to the releases page
 2. Download the Monika-TTS.zip file for the latest release